What Is the Average Salary for the Field of Aviation Technology?

 Career Information At a Glance

-If you have an interest in jobs like maintaining planes or controlling air traffic, a career in aviation technology may be for you.
+If you have an interest in airplanes, you might be interested in a career as an avionic technician, an aircraft mechanic or an air traffic controller.
 The following chart discusses education requirements and potential salaries for jobs in aviation technology.

 |Aircraft Mechanic||Air Traffic Controller||Avionic Technician|

 |Degree/Certification Required||FAA certification||Bachelor's degree, or three years work experience||FAA certification|

 |Education Field of Study||Aircraft equipment mechanics||Aviation safety||Aircraft equipment mechanics|

 |Key Skills||Understand aircraft design and structure, maintain aircraft||Notice details, react quickly, concentrate consistently||Test and repair aircraft parts|